degi/rfallow/README.md

-# R-Fallow

-The R/Shiny implementation of original FALLOW model developed by ICRAF
+**R-Fallow** is the R/Shiny implementation of original FALLOW model developed by ICRAF

 ## How to run